dsarov/SPANDx/README.md

 # SPANDx

 ## As of version 3.2 we've updated to version 0.7+ of BWA mem alignment algorithm.
-This algorithm provides improved intraspecies SNP/indel identification and will be used as default with SPANDx.
+This algorithm provides improved intraspecies SNP/indel identification and will be used as default with SPANDx post v3.2.
 If you would like to use a pre 0.7 version of bwa please use a version of SPANDx pre v3.2

 <i>What is SPANDx?</i>